 - Some small business owners have the type of work that finds them on the go constantly, such as building contractors and delivery services.
 Others simply don’t see the need to have a so-called “brick and mortar” office to work out of.
-Either way, it can be difficult to do effective and productive work without some type of centralized location to anchor your business.
+Either way, it can be difficult to do effective and productive work without brick and mortar and some type of centralized location to anchor your business.

 Keeping a handle on all the stuff that you carry with you might require that you have a checklist to make sure that nothing gets left behind at the job site.
 A friend of Wise recently related an incident involving her neighbor, who had hired a remodeling contractor.
 When arriving home one day, our friend discovered a folder and pages of her neighbor’s estimates and work plans blowing across her lawn.
 Needless to say, the neighbor was not pleased.